Affordable & Free Homeschool Curriculum

 • Alpha Omega Publications (LIFEPAC): LIFEPACs are workbook-based learning for grades K-12 with affordable homeschool curriculum prices varying by grade/subject.
 Published by AOP, LIFEPACs use a mastery approach to teach Language Arts, History, Math, Science, and Electives through a Christian Worldview.

 • A.C.E.
 School of Tomorrow: Another faith-based option, A.C.E. uses PACEs, or individual workbooks, that are customizable.
-Students work independently and at their own speed.
+K-12 students work independently and at their own speed.
 Prices will vary due to how you choose to build your school year.

 • Used Homeschool Books: If you find a curriculum you’d like to try before investing in a new set, this website offers used homeschool curriculum items at lower prices.
 The companies they stock are ABeka, Apologia, BJU Press, Life of Fred, Math U See, Rod and Staff, Mystery of History, Saxon Math, and many more!